newsrevenuehub/rev-engine/README.md

 127.0.0.1 revenueprogram.revengine-testabc123.com
 ```

+Then run your frontend separately from your backend, using `npm run start:subdomains`

 NOTE: Running tests locally like this also depends on your frontend being served at port 3000.
 (This is the default configuration for both `npm run start` and `make run-dev`)

 **7. Set up local env variables**